remance/Royal-Ordains/readme.md

 ### Animation maker

 Animation maker for the Vector-based character animation in game.
-The tool is made with pygame and the code is compatible enough for other purposes with some modification.
+The tool is made with pygame and the code may be compatible enough for other purposes with some modifications.

 ![alt text](https://github.com/remance/preview2/blob/main/animation-maker.png?raw=true)